verdaccio/website/website/translated_docs/it-IT/config.md

 <small>A partire da: <code>verdaccio@4.0.0</code> <a href="https://github.com/verdaccio/verdaccio/pull/168">#168</a></small>

 Il blocco di sicurezza consente di personalizzare la firma del token.
-Per abilitare la nuova firma di [JWT (json web token)](https://jwt.io/) è necessario aggiungere il blocco `jwt` alla sezione `api`, `web` utilizza di default `jwt`.
+To enable a new [JWT (JSON Web Tokens)](https://jwt.io/) signature you need to add the block `jwt` to the `api` section; `web` uses `jwt` by default.

 La configurazione è divisa in due sezioni, `api` e `web`.
-Per utilizzare JWT sull'`api`, è necessario definirlo, altrimenti si utilizzerà la firma del token ereditato (`aes192`).
-Per JWT è possibile personalizzare [la firma](https://github.com/auth0/node-jsonwebtoken#jwtsignpayload-secretorprivatekey-options-callback) e la [verifica](https://github.com/auth0/node-jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback) del token con le proprie configurazioni.
+To use JWT on `api` it has to be defined, otherwise the legacy token signature (`aes192`) will be used.
+For JWT you might want to customize the [signature](https://github.com/auth0/node-jsonwebtoken#jwtsignpayload-secretorprivatekey-options-callback) and the token [verification](https://github.com/auth0/node-jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback) with your own properties.

     security:
       api: